xcibe95x/PicoStation/README.md

 - PU-18 (SCPH55XX)

 ### Compatibility
-<b>NOTE: rename your image to UNIROM.bin/.cue</b><br>
+<b>NOTE: rename your cue-sheet to UNIROM.cue</b><br>
-- Audio CD image
-- UNIROM image
+- Game compatibility and reliability is greatly improved from the original Picostation repo, but there will still be games that don't work at all, and some that may freeze randomly or run poorly.
-- Some games may load (see <a href="https://github.com/paulocode/picostation/wiki/Game-Compatibility-List">Game Compatibility List</a> wiki page)
+- ~~Some games may load (see <a href="https://github.com/paulocode/picostation/wiki/Game-Compatibility-List">Game Compatibility List</a> wiki page)~~

 ### How-to
 - see <a href="https://github.com/paulocode/picostation/wiki/How-to">How-to</a> wiki page

 ### Notes
-- For the moment, Game/app loading is not consistent, you'll need to try several times
-- If using an out of region multi-track bin/cue, you may need to use freepsxboot to bypass the region check

 ### To-do (see <a href="https://github.com/paulocode/picostation/issues">issues</a>)
-- Resolve region unlock not always working: should be OK for single track games with commit <a href="https://github.com/paulocode/picostation/commit/babc0722b1dbb14aaa5118330c816ad6ce5f6fcf">babc072</a> (thanks to <a href="https://github.com/OldBoredEE/picostation">OldBoredEE</a>)
-- Stabilize image loading
+- ~~Stabilize image loading~~
 - Make an interface for image choice/loading
 - Make it possible to update the pico via SD card

 ### Links
+- Original repo this fork is based on: https://github.com/paulocode/picostation
 - PCB: https://github.com/paulocode/picostation_pcb
 - FAQ: https://github.com/paulocode/picostation_faq
 - Slow Solder Board (SSB) solder points / checking connection: https://mmmonkey.co.uk/xstation-sony-playstation-install-notes-and-pinout/